AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/privacy-manifest.md

 <InlineAlert variant="info" slots="text"/>

-If you choose to use DNS CNAMES for your data collection, they should be listed as well.
+If you choose to use DNS CNAMEs for your data collection, you may choose to add those CNAMEs to the Tracking Domains instead of the domain names listed above.